top of page

 5. How can I protect the body and paint of my classic Ferrari?

 Wash and shine your vintage Ferrari on a regular basis to preserve its appearance.
 To shield the paint from UV radiation and other environmental pollutants, use high-quality wax.
 Look for any indications of corrosion or rust on the bodywork, particularly in obscure places such beneath the chassis and in the wheel arches.
 Any rust areas should be fixed right away to stop them from getting worse.
-Additionally, keeping the car in a dry, clean garage will help shield the paint and body from deterioration.

 Comments